RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

 ### Scaling beyond 32 threads per block

 Up to now only scaling until 32 GPU-threads per block have been examined.
-However the scaling trend might now continue further than before the porting.
+However the scaling trend might now continue further than before porting.
-Therefore the next test does scale the amout of threads exponentially by a factor of 2 from 32 to 1024.
+Therefore the next test scales the amout of threads exponentially by a factor of 2 from 32 to 1024.
 Additionally we take different sizes for the number of atoms to find out, whether the program with the new neighborhood calculation still operates at max capacity with the the initial of size of 131072 atoms.